Hand-reared on the Kent frontier.

 Romney Marsh Wools

 Retired local rigger and specialist rope splicer, Paddy Lamperd, now uses his skills to craft home accessories and souvenirs using rope.
-Gathering stones with natural holes in them from the local shores, Paddy has helped us fashion this unique and 100% local Romney Marsh gift.
+Gathering stones with natural holes in them from our local shores, Paddy has helped us fashion this unique and 100% local Romney Marsh gift.
 These stones are known locally as ‘hag’ or ‘holey’ stones and are thought by some to bring good luck.